pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 >A shop created with pretix Hosted will by default be located at https://pretix.eu/:placeholder:OrganizerShortForm:/:placeholder:EventShortForm:/.

-## Line Breaks
+## Line breaks

 Put a line break after each single sentence.
-If each sentence is not in a single line in the .md file, then reviewing the article through GitHub becomes very messy and difficult.
+If each sentence is not in a single line in the .md file, then reviewing the article through GitHub becomes unnecessarily messy and difficult.

 You can use the following command to automatically move every sentence in a text file (Markdown) to a separate line.
 This command is as follows: